aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/word-processing/handling-different-document-formats/_index.md

 ### How do I obtain Aspose.Words for Java?

-You can download Aspose.Words for Java from the official Aspose website [here](https://releases.aspose.com/words/Java/).
+You can download Aspose.Words for Java from the Aspose website [here](https://releases.aspose.com/words/Java/).

 ### Can I convert a Word document to PDF using Aspose.Words for Java?